-To fulfill the requirements of this course, students must provide at least one approved clinic externship location, agreed upon by CCMU.
-The students will be expected to write Treatment Reports for each clinical treatment provided to patients at the approved externship location.
+To fulfill the requirements of this course, students must provide at least one approved clinic practicum location, agreed upon by CCMU.
+The students will be expected to write Treatment Reports for each clinical treatment provided to patients at the approved location.
 These Treatment Reports should include a summary of the patient's intake form and chart, which includes their health history, main conditions, any Western medicine test results, diagnoses based on Classic texts, and Western medicine diagnoses (if provided by the patient).

 Additionally, Treatment Reports should include the acupuncture treatment principle, acupoints, herb treatment, and pulse changes observed after treatment.
 Treatment Reports are to be completed in the CCMU IntakeQ or preferred EHR system, and then uploaded to Populi.
-For the 1st trimester, students are expected to submit 90 Treatment Reports.

-The purpose of the Treatment Reports is to develop clinical knowledge based on Classic texts, case management skills, and contribute to research data for the final clinical research project.
-Detailed requirements for the Treatment Reports can be found in the Sample Treatment Report for Externship Clinical Credit and the Rubric of Treatment Reports in the DAOM Student handbook.
+The purpose of the Treatment Reports is to develop clinical knowledge based on Classic texts, case management skills, and contribute to research data for the final capstone project.
+Detailed requirements for the Treatment Reports can be found in the Sample Treatment Report in Populi, and the Rubric of Treatment Reports in the DAOM Student handbook.
+This course, students are expected to submit 90 Treatment Reports.